 Try to think and go back in time.
 How did you shop a few years ago?
 How did you buy new shoes, home appliances, a mobile phone or even ordinary food? – Today, everything is online and delivered directly to our door without us having to leave our home.
 Not satisfied?
 Just contact online customer service or return purchased products without any charge.
 The course of shopping has changed radically over the years and allows customers to shop unlimited 24/7.

 What is e-commerce?

 When we talk about e-commerce in general, we talk about an online transaction between a customer and a client.
 Every time someone sells or buys products and services online, it is included in e-commerce.
 Also included are fees such as internet banking, auctions, etc. We can be even more specific and divide e-commerce into four basic categories.

 - C2C – Consumer to Consumer

 Business to Consumer type of e-commerce is the most popular and most common of the models in the industry.
 It is the sale of products or services to the final consumer.
 Let’s take this as an example – Netflix sells its services to viewers, where the entire process and transactions occur online.
 The customer can get an overview of cheaper products and services and finally decide for himself with the certainty that he will get the best shipping conditions and customer service.

 2. Business to Business

-Business to Business e-commerce means when sales and purchases of products and services are made online between two businesses.
+Business to Business e-commerce means when sales and purchases of products and services are made online between two firms.
 Even though B2B has a smaller share of customers than B2C, in the end, all transactions and sales are much higher in B2B than in B2C transactions.

 3. Consumer to Business